 As the name suggests, Greenwich + Docklands International Festival takes over south east London.
 Performance art takes place indoors and outdoors – expect everything from laser shows and colourful powder fights to stilt walkers and acrobats abseiling down historic buildings.

-Meanwhile, Alexandra Palace in Wood Green hosts StrEAT, an outdoor street food festival on the top of Alexandra Palace Park, which has views across London.
 As the month draws to a close, embrace the colourful madness of the iconic Notting Hill Carnival.
 The London Craft Beer Festival takes place in the middle of the month at Tobacco Dock, a former warehouse in Wapping.

 The city of Mount Hagen in the western province of Papua New Guinea comes alive in the middle of August for days-long performances, feasts and musical festivities hosted by locals during the Mount Hagen Cultural Show.